stsewd/tree-sitter-rst/README.md

   leverage this to language injection when language injection in Neovim is done (or maybe before?).
 - Add some nodes to inline?
 - Check if there is a way to re-implement some nodes to JS instead of C?
+- Definition lists without classifiers are recognized as block quotes.
+  We need to validate if a block quote is followed by a paragraph, it should have an empty line.
 - tests, tests, and more tests!

 ## Design notes